-- High quality hotel developed at Lossie Green or another City Centre location by 2030 to support Cultural Quarter project. - Enhanced pedestrian and cycle crossings linking hotel site/ Cooper Park to Town Hall
+High quality hotel developed at City Centre location by 2030 to support Cultural Quarter project.

 The Cultural Quarter project aspires to develop a high quality 4 or 5 star hotel centrally situated in Elgin to support the Cultural Quarter project and fill a gap in the current market.
-Following a site search, the Lossie Green car park is a potential location, offering a frontage onto North Road and a very attractive setting overlooking Cooper Park pond.
+There are a number of potential locations which may become available over the next few years which would be suitable for a hotel development.

 The hotel will support tourism in Moray and encourage visitors to stay longer to enjoy the Cultural Quarter and explore Moray as well as supporting the City Centre and the vibrant evening economy which is aspired to.
-Recreational uses and historic attractions are available immediately adjacent to the hotel site through a re-imagined Cooper Park and the site is located on the Castle- Cashmere- Cathedral trail.